Z5483/xcape/README.md

    mapping.

 2. The key you wish to send must have a defined keycode.
-So for example, with the default mapping `Control_L=Escape`, you still need an escape key defined in your xmodmap mapping.
+So for example, with the default mapping `Super_L=Escape`, you still need an escape key defined in your xmodmap mapping.
 (I get around this by using 255, which my keyboard cannot send).